Friends Change as You Heal in Eating Disorder Recovery

 Friends Change when they Object to Your Recovery

 The friends in your life who were attracted to you as you lived with your eating disorder symptoms are psychologically matched to you based on those symptoms.
 They may object to your changes as you move toward a more healthy life.

 They can be ruffled, disbelieving, disappointed, hurt and angry.

-If they can grow themselves and accept your healthy attitudes then your relationships change and grow.
+If they can grow themselves and accept your healthy attitudes then your relationships and friends change and grow.

 If your friends cannot grow and adapt, if they need a relationship with a person who goes numb, who says yes, who sacrifices and feels guilty and responsible for other people's needs, then those friends will grow both resentful and bored.

 If you remain on your recovery path your friends change.
 They will not be the same as they were before recovery work.
 If a friend cannot accept your healthy changes your relationship will fall apart.
 If you are truly in recovery, you will not or cannot go back to your illness to support people who require a self sacrificing person to fulfill their needs.

 People who have their own solid self esteem and are willing to be responsible for themselves will become visible to you as you become visible to them.
 Some of them may already be in your life and cheer your recovery.